waffle-gl/waffle/README.txt

 2. Configure CMake
 ------------------
-On Linux, you likely want to call cmake with the following arguments.
-It configures Waffle in debug mode and with support for only GLX.
+On Linux and Mac, running CMake with no arguments as below will configure Waffle for a release build (optimized compiler flags and basic debug symbols) and will auto-enable support for features whose dependencies are installed:

-    cmake \
+    cmake .

-        -DCMAKE_BUILD_TYPE=debug \
+To manually control the configuration process, or to later modify the an already-configured source tree, run one of the following:

-        -Dwaffle_has_glx=1 \
+    # An ncurses interface to CMake configuration.
-        .
+    ccamke $BUILD_DIR

-If in addition to GLX you want support for X11/EGL, then add -Dwaffle_has_x11_egl=1 to the cmake arguments.
-Likewise for Wayland, add -Dwaffle_has_wayland=1; and for GBM, add -Dwaffle_has_gbm=1.
+    # A graphical Qt interface to CMake configuration.

-For the full list of Waffle's custom CMake options, see file `Options.cmake`.
+    cmake-gui $BUILD_DIR

-To install into a custom location, autoconf-esque variables such as CMAKE_INSTALL_LIBDIR are supported.
-See
+    # Edit the raw configuration file.
-$waffle_top/cmake/Modules/GNUInstallDirs.cmake for details.
-For example, to install libwaffle into $HOME/lib, use the following cmake invocation:
+    vim $BUILD_DIR/CMakeCache.txt

-    cmake \
+All configuration options can also be set on the command line during the *initial* invocation of cmake.
+For example, to configure Waffle for a debug build, require support for Wayland, and install into '/usr' instead of '/usr/local', run the following:

-        -DCMAKE_INSTALL_PREFIX=$HOME \
+    cmake -DCMAKE_BUILD_TYPE=Debug \
-        -DCMAKE_INSTALL_LIBDIR=lib \
+          -DCMAKE_INSTALL_PREFIX=/usr/local \
-        -Dwaffle_has_glx=1 \
+          -Dwaffle_has_wayland=1 \
           .

 3. Build and Install
 --------------------